omarmoreta/Google-Identity-Services/README.md

 Add google email(s)(username@gmail.com), localhost (http://localhost), and port(s) (http://localhost:3000 is the default for react).

+Add Google client_ID provided at the end of Google Identity Services set-up in a environment variable (REACT_APP_CLIENT_ID) in a .env file at the root of the project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts